-Our consolidated financial statements are presented in U.S. dollars, which is our reporting currency, while the functional currency of our subsidiaries in mainland China is RMB, and the functional currency of our subsidiaries in mainland China is RMB, and the functional currency of our subsidiaries in mainland China is RMB, and the functional currency of our subsidiaries in mainland China is RMB, and the functional currency of our subsidiaries in mainland China is RMB, and the functional currency of our subsidiaries in mainland China is RMB, and the functional currency of our subsidiaries in mainland China is RMB, and the functional currency of our subsidiaries in mainland China is RMB, and the functional currency of our subsidiary in Korea is the Korean Won, or the KRW.
+Our consolidated financial statements are presented in U.S. dollars, which is our reporting currency, while the functional currency of our subsidiaries in mainland China is RMB, and the functional currency of our subsidiary in Korea is the Korean Won, or the KRW.
 Transactions in foreign currencies are initially recorded at the functional currency rate prevailing at the date of the transactions.
 Any difference between the initially recorded amount and the settlement amount is recorded as a gain or loss on foreign currency transaction in our consolidated statements of comprehensive income (loss).
-Monetary assets and liabilities denominated in a foreign currency rate translated at the functional currency rate of exchange as of the date of a consolidated balance sheet.
-Any difference is recorded as a gain or loss on foreign currency translation in the appropriate consolidated statement of operations.
+Monetary assets and liabilities denominated in a foreign currency are translated at the functional currency translation in the appropriate consolidated statement of operations.
 In accordance with ASC Topic 830, Foreign Currency Matters, we translate the assets and liabilities into U.S. dollars from RMB using the rate of exchange prevailing at the applicable balance sheet date and the consolidated statements of comprehensive income (loss) and cash flows are translated at an average rate during the reporting period.
 Adjustments resulting from the translation are recorded in stockholders' equity as part of accumulated other comprehensive income.